 /usr/share/elasticsearch/data (recommended in the docs and in this issue) to my

-The details concerning the ES_JAVA_OPTS are covered in the Setting JVM options for an ElasticSearch service run in a Docker container post.
+You can read about the details concerning the ES_JAVA_OPTS in the Setting JVM options for an ElasticSearch service run in a Docker container post.
 Let’s explore the rest in the following sections.